Cat meat: History

 Prehistoric human feces have been found to contain bones from the wild cats of Africa.

 There are accounts from antiquity of cats being consumed in the Roman province of Gallia Narbonensis (southern France).
 During the 18th century, domestic cats were used in the meat production in France, with published recipes surviving from 1740.
 Cats were eaten in Spain during the 17th century.

 Cat meat was widely used as famine food during wartime, especially during both World Wars.

 Africa

 Cat-based dish, cooked in the Central African Republic.

 In some cultures of Cameroon, there is a special ceremony featuring cat-eating that is thought to bring good luck.

+Madagascar

+In Madagascar, residents trap and consume invasive feral forest cats.
+Another morph of invasive feral cat, the fitoaty, is considered taboo to eat, and some residents believe its meat to be poisonous.
+The most prevalent source of cat meat, however, is from domestic cats; consumption of cat meat in the country is not generally linked with food insecurity, and varies geographically due to the presence of taboos.

 Asia

 China

 According to Humane Society International, Agence France-Presse, and the BBC, cat meat is not widely eaten in China.
-But in Guangdong and Guangxi provinces of the Lingnan cultural region, some—especially older—people consider cat meat a good warming food during winter months.
+However, in Guangdong and Guangxi provinces of the Lingnan cultural region, some—especially older—people consider cat meat a good warming food during winter months.

 In Guangdong, cat meat is a main ingredient in the traditional dish "dragon, tiger, phoenix" (snake, cat, chicken), which is said to fortify the body.